mreza0100/mamzi.net.github.io/pages/universe/god.md

 - Being able to know everything
 - Being able to be feel angry, happy, sad and all the other human emotions

-It's seams that God is not separated from nature at all, but it's one of us, it's the best of us with infinite power.
+Unlike what they say, it's doesn't seams that God is a separate entity from nature, but it's one of us, it's the best of us with infinite power.
+Meanwhile it's somewhere that we can't see it because it's not part of the nature, but it's the creator of the nature.

 #### God is also INTJ!